ray-project/ray/doc/source/using-ray-with-gpus.rst

   ray.init(num_gpus=4)

-If you don't pass in the ``num_gpus`` argument, Ray will assume that there are 0 GPUs on the machine.
+If you don't pass in the ``num_gpus`` argument, Ray will automatically detect the number of GPUs available.

 If you are starting Ray with the ``ray start`` command, you can indicate the number of GPUs on the machine with the ``--num-gpus`` argument.